 There are also controversies as to whether some of these biases count as truly irrational or whether they result in useful attitudes or behavior.
 For example, when getting to know others, people tend to ask leading questions which seem biased towards confirming their assumptions about the person.
 This kind of confirmation bias has been argued to be an example of social skill: a way to establish a connection with the other person.
 The research on these biases overwhelmingly involves human subjects.
 However, some of the findings have appeared in non-human animals as well.
 Decision-making, belief, and behavioral biases Many of these biases affect belief formation, business and economic decisions, and human behavior in general.
 Social biases Memory errors and biases Mozilla Firefox.

 Top Ten Argument Mapping Tutorials.

 Six online tutorials in argument mapping, a core requirement for advanced critical thinking.The Skeptic's Dictionary - over 400 definitions and essays.
 The Fallacy Files by Gary Curtis.
 Best website on fallacies.
 Butterflies and Wheels.
 What is critical thinking?
 Nobody said it better than Francis Bacon, back in 1605: For myself, I found that I was fitted for nothing so well as for the study of Truth; as having a mind nimble and versatile enough to catch the resemblances of things … and at the same time steady enough to fix and distinguish their subtler differences; as being gifted by nature with desire to seek, patience to doubt, fondness to meditate, slowness to assert, readiness to consider, carefulness to dispose and set in order; and as being a man that neither affects what is new nor admires what is old, and that hates every kind of imposture.
 A shorter version is the art of being right.
 More definitions...
 Software for Critical Thinking 6 Dec 21 May.
 Mozilla Firefox.

 A fallacy is incorrect argument in logic and rhetoric resulting in a lack of validity, or more generally, a lack of soundness.

 Fallacies are either formal fallacies or informal fallacies.
 Formal fallacies Main article: Formal fallacy Appeal to probability – is a statement that takes something for granted because it would probably be the case (or might be the case).Argument from fallacy – assumes that if an argument for some conclusion is fallacious, then the conclusion is false.Base rate fallacy – making a probability judgment based on conditional probabilities, without taking into account the effect of prior probabilities.Conjunction fallacy – assumption that an outcome simultaneously satisfying multiple conditions is more probable than an outcome satisfying a single one of them.Masked man fallacy (illicit substitution of identicals) – the substitution of identical designators in a true statement can lead to a false one.
-Résolution des problèmes créatrice avec SCAMPER.
+Propositional fallacies Résolution des problèmes créatrice avec SCAMPER.